reimagined/resolve/docs/middleware.md

   // (middlewareContext, store, params, context) => { ... } // Resolver middleware handler
 ```

-In a middleware handler, you can modify one or several of the handler's parameters and pass their changed versions to the `next` function so they propagate down the processing chain.
-For example, you can modify the `command` object, add auxiliary data to the `context` object and so on.
+In a middleware handler, you can modify one or more of the handler's parameters and pass their changed versions to the `next` function so they propagate down the processing chain.
+For example, you can modify the `command` object, add auxiliary data to the `context` object, and so on.
 You can also intercept and modify data returned back through the chain.

 :::caution

-Keep in mind that poorly implemented middleware can brake an application because middleware intercepts the internal request and event processing chains and can potentially disrupt them.
+Keep in mind that poorly implemented middleware can brake an application because middleware intercepts the internal request and event processing chains, and can potentially disrupt them.

 :::